Eyewitness News investigation finds use of police dogs causing serious injury, death even when suspects weren't combative

 "I don't think the West Covina Police Department should sanction this behavior," Lacy, the civil rights attorney, said.
 "Hopefully we can get some policy changes."

-The West Covina Police Department declined requests for commenting citing the ongoing case against Frausto.
+The West Covina Police Department declined requests for comment citing the ongoing case against Frausto.

 In their legal response to her civil lawsuit, the department denied accusations of excessive force.